aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 url: /net/specify-layout-options/
 ---

-Aspose.Words allows you to create output documents with various layouts, depending on the parameters specified in properties of the [LayoutOptions](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions) class.
+Aspose.Words enables you to create output documents with various layouts, depending on the parameters specified in properties of the [LayoutOptions](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions) class.
 Some of these properties resemble some of the Microsoft Word user interface menu options – they will be described in this article.

 For a complete list of parameters such as [ContinuousSectionPageNumberingRestart](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions/properties/continuoussectionpagenumberingrestart) to calculate page numbers in a continuous section that restarts page numbering, or [IgnorePrinterMetrics](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions/properties/ignoreprintermetrics) to ignore the "Use printer metrics to lay out document" compatibility option, see the [LayoutOptions](https://apireference.aspose.com/words/net/aspose.words.layout/layoutoptions) class page.